stream-interop/interface/README.md

 - `public metadata_array[] $metadata { get; }`
     - Represents the metadata for the encapsulated resource as if by [`stream_get_meta_data()`][].
-    - Implementations MUST provide the most-recent metadata for the encapsulated resource at the moment of property access; if the encapsulated resource is closed, implementations MUST return an empty array.
+    - The implementation MUST provide the most-recent metadata for the encapsulated resource at the moment of property access; if the encapsulated resource is closed, The implementation MUST return an empty array.
-    - Implementations MUST NOT allow `$metadata` to be publicly settable, either as a property or via property hook or method.
+    - The implementation MUST NOT allow `$metadata` to be publicly settable, either as a property or via property hook or method.

 It also defines these methods common to all streams: